JakeSteam/blog-programming/_posts/2019-01-22-adding-a-variable-to-both-the-android-manifest-and-build-config.md

     }
 ```

 Hopefully this makes it a bit easier to use flavor / build type specific variables in your apps.
 A common use is safely setting debug and release remote server URLs.
-Since the function just performs the same two actions as setting them manually, it’s unlikely to cause any side effects.
-Note that if you want to store anything besides a `String` inside your `BuildConfig` using this you’ll need to further modify the function.
+Since the function just performs the same two actions as setting them manually, it's unlikely to cause any side effects.
+Note that if you want to store anything besides a `String` inside your `BuildConfig` using this you'll need to further modify the function.

-Many thanks to [TmTron on StackOverflow for this solution](https://stackoverflow.com/a/40592469/608312), it’s definitely an underappreciated and elegant solution!
+Many thanks to [TmTron on StackOverflow for this solution](https://stackoverflow.com/a/40592469/608312), it's definitely an underappreciated and elegant solution!